 - Central Monitoring

 - Connect to servers and network devices

-- Local install only – No Cloud based services
+- Local install only – No Cloud-based services

 - Attractive Reporting systems

-- Web based access
+- Web-based access

-Pricing starts at $125 per seat for the Ultra edition, and discounts apply when you purchase over 9.
+Pricing: Pricing starts at $125 per seat for the Ultra edition, and discounts apply when you purchase over 9.